Jerey/coffee-automation/documentation/Presentation.md

 - Automates the grinding of coffee beans
 - Can be added to any coffee grinder*
 - Provides precise grinding control (time-based & weight-based).
-- Flexible UI due to mqtt
+- Flexible UI due to MQTT

 > \* with an on/off switch